SAP-samples/fsm-extension-sample/docs/Extension-on-SAP-Build.md

 ![Create new project 1](./assets/ExtensionOnSapBuild/create-project-step1.png)

 - For simplicity, we are not going to create a new project from scratch.
-In instead, we are providing a FSM-Extension sample template that covers some of the fundaments when developing an FSM extension.
+In instead, we are providing an FSM-Extension sample template that covers some of the fundaments when developing an extension for SAP Field Service and Asset Management.
 Please download it from [here](https://github.com/SAP-samples/fsm-extension-sample/blob/main/docs/assets/ExtensionOnSapBuild/FSM-Extension.zip.gpg) and save it on your computer.

 - In the SAP build lobby, choose **import**: